vlitzke/jekyll-theme-prologue/reading-list.md

 - Neuvel, Sylvain: *Sleeping Giants*
 - Norton, Graham: *Holding*
 - Obama, Michelle: *Becoming*
+- Pirsig, Robert: *Zen and the Art of Motorcycle Maintenance* (well, half of it)
 - Poehler, Amy: *Yes Please*
 - Pratchett, Terry: *The Colour of Magic*
 - Pratchett, Terry: *The Light Fantastic*
+- Rushdie, Salman: *Midnight's Children*
 - Savage, Sam: *Firmin: Adventures of a Metropolitan Lowlife*
 - Strayed, Cheryl: *Wild*
+- Tan, Amy: *The Joy Luck Club*
 - Towles, Amor: *A Gentleman in Moscow*
 - Turton, Stuart: *The Seven Deaths of Evelyn Hardcastle*
+- Wilde, Oscar: *The Picture of Dorian Gray*
 - Wright, John: *River Cottage Handbook No. 1: Mushrooms*

+If you have any suggestions for me, let me know!